5 Ways Tow Straps with Hooks Can Kill You

 kinetic recovery rope

-Rhino USA's Kinetic recovery rope is the safest and most effective way to recover a stuck vehicle.
+Rhino USA’s Kinetic recovery rope is the safest and most effective way to recover a stuck vehicle.
 The Rhino USA kinetic rope is made of double braided nylon and a urethane polymer coating and can store up to 4x more energy than a traditional tow strap.
 The kinetic recovery rope pairs perfectly with soft shackles or 8-ton super shackles.
+It’s lightweight and easy to throw in the back of your Jeep, making it convenient for off-road adventures.
+You can also use the kinetic rope as a sling for vehicle recovery, providing a secure and flexible attachment point.
+In a recovery situation, applying the skinny pedal (gas pedal) while using a kinetic rope can help generate the extra momentum needed to free a stuck vehicle, but always use caution to avoid risky maneuvers.

 We want to sincerely thank you for taking the time to read this article, by doing so you are showing your commitment to protecting yourself and others when performing a vehicle recovery.
 If you have any questions regarding vehicle recovery, call us at +1 (800) 575-7310 to speak to a helpful team member.

-rhino usa tow strapFAQ's
+rhino usa tow strap

 Where to attach a tow strap without hooks?

 The best way to attach a recovery tow strap without hooks is by using a shackle hitch receiver.
-A Shackle hitch receiver fits all standard 2" receivers instead of attaching a tow strap to a 2" ball (very dangerous!).
+A shackle hitch receiver fits all standard 2” receivers instead of attaching a tow strap to a 2” ball (very dangerous!).
 The shackle hitch receiver has a d-ring shaped connection point for your recovery tow strap or kinetic rope, and has a break strength over 41,000lbs.

 Can I use a recovery strap for towing?